abhishek-shaji/betting-platform/README.md

 This project is a simple online betting dashboard that displays a list of sports events, their corresponding odds, and allows users to place bets.
 It's built using Next.js for the frontend and Nest.js for the backend, organized in a NX monorepo.

+## Future Improvements
+Improvements that can be made to the project with more time:
+- User authentication
+- Add tests for the frontend and backend
+- Setup pagination while fetching sports, events and bet history
+- Better error handling and input validation
+- Better UI/UX

 ## Prerequisites

 - Node.js (version 14 or later recommended)